Johann has been an online writer for over four years. His articles often focus on pet care.

 Being the herding breed I am, I need lots of exercise!
 And we also like to practice dog agility in the open area around our cabin, safely and securely.
-So Mum decided to build us a great inexpensive dog fence for Gracie and I to get our zoomies on, practice our favorite pastimes, and wrestle to our hearts' content, all while keeping safe and secure.
+So Mum decided to build a great inexpensive dog fence for Gracie and I to get our zoomies on, practice our favorite pastimes, and wrestle to our hearts' content, all while keeping safe and secure.

 Since we are renting during our adventure experiment, Mum wanted a fence that was easy, quick, inexpensive, movable, and reusable.
 So, she researched (and researched) and came up with a pawsome solution.
 We had this same fence up at our last cabin.
 All we did was take down the netting, pull up the stakes, and move it to our next cabin to put right back up.
 Easy!

 Read on to learn how we built our reusable dog fence!

 Our dog fence is nearly 200 feet long and wraps almost completely around our cabin.
-That's my little bro, Rach, checking out a deer through the netting.
+In the photo above, that's my little bro, Rach, checking out a deer through the netting.
 You can barely see as it blends into the natural landscape very well, don't you think?

 - Studded T-Post, 5 ft., 1.25 lb. per foot: Tractor Supply Co.

 Approximate Cost: $150 (for a 200 ft. fence)

 Mum wanted our fence to be easily removed since we're renting our cool cabin during our adventure experiment, so she purchased metal t-posts that she could pound into the ground herself.
 She bought 40 of them for our 200-foot-long fence, with 5' spacing between posts.

 - Speeco Farmex Post Driver